The IVF Timeline: How Long Does it Take?

 • Estrogen and progesterone

-At this point, the blastocyst embryos and uterine lining are ready for transfer.
+• At this point, the blastocyst embryos and uterine lining are ready for transfer.

 Phase 4: Embryo Transfer | Day 17

-Embryos are transferred either fresh or frozen back into the woman’s uterus.
-A fresh transfer takes place on day 17, 5 days after the egg retrieval (Day 0).
+• A fresh transfer takes place on day 17, 5 days after egg retrieval (Day 0).

-The exact date on the IVF timeline depends on when the embryo was frozen and the day progesterone supplementation begins.
-For instance, if progesterone supplementation begins after day 3 or 5 post-egg retrieval, the transfer will usually take place on day 6.
-9 10
+For example, if progesterone supplementation begins after day 3 or day 5 post–egg retrieval, the transfer will usually take place on day 6.

-Phase 5: Implantation and Pregnancy | Day 18 – 32
+Phase 5: Implantation and Pregnancy | Day 18–32

-The embryo will typically begin to implant in the uterus a couple of days after the embryo transfer.
 However, it will take around 9 to 11 days from the date of transfer to detect pregnancy with a blood test called an “hCG beta.”

 A general implantation timeline looks like this (immune protocols and add-ons may vary):

-• Day 17: Embryo Transfer, progesterone, estrogen
+• Day 17: Embryo transfer, progesterone, estrogen

-• Day 18: progesterone and estrogen
+• Day 18: Progesterone and estrogen

-• Day 19: progesterone and estrogen
+• Day 19: Progesterone and estrogen

-• Day 20: progesterone and estrogen
+• Day 20: Progesterone and estrogen

-• Day 21: progesterone and estrogen
+• Day 21: Progesterone and estrogen

-• Day 22: progesterone and estrogen
+• Day 22: Progesterone and estrogen

-• Day 23: progesterone and estrogen
+• Day 23: Progesterone and estrogen

-• Day 24: Blood Test, progesterone, estrogen.
-A blood test is used to determine if your hormone levels are within the expected range.
-If traveling for IVF, this test can be done at a lab closer to home.
-Results should be available on the same day.
+traveling for IVF, this test can be done at a lab closer to home.
+Results are typically available the same day.

-• Day 25: progesterone and estrogen
+• Day 25: Progesterone and estrogen

-Timeline From Positive Pregnancy Test
+Timeline From a Positive Pregnancy Test

 If you get a positive pregnancy test: